 ACRE Investment Management was the vision of co-founders Chandler Van Voorhis and Carey Crane in 2003.
-Their goal was to create a business model that utilized a natural technology (trees) to make an environmental solution to climate change profitable.
-Their combined experience includes private public partnerships, conservation, ecosystem markets, fundraising, and governmental conservation programs making them the perfect partners for bringing their vision to scale.
+Their goal was to create a business model that utilized natural technology (trees) to make an environmental solution to climate change profitable.
+Their combined experience includes private-public partnerships, conservation, ecosystem markets, fundraising, and governmental conservation programs making them the perfect partners for bringing their vision to scale.
 Under ACRE, the partners formed four companies that allow comprehensive focus on every aspect of their model.
 Today, seventeen years later, their vision has become the #1 reforestation program in the world “by credit issuance.”
 Using private lands and corporate funding, they have brought their vision to fruition.

 How They Did It.